 VIM provides an integrated data and control plane test tool called VMTP.
 VMTP helps you to test the cloud at any given time.

 VMTP is divided into two sections:

-- · Auto Run: Shows the results of VMTP which is run during the cloud deployment (Blueprint installation). - Manual Run: To run VMTP on-demand, click Run Test.
+• Auto Run: Shows the results of VMTP which is run during the cloud deployment (Blueprint installation).